Neha-Devavarapu/project-1/README.md

 ## Projects Include:

-+ Builded Mini-projects on all the above Technoligies
++ Builded Mini-projects on all the above Technologies
 + Created a Minimalistic Website.
 + A Calculator using TypeScript.
 + A Login System using Node and Express.